 Over 800 combined hours of interview audio recordings are in the archive, A significant portion of those hours includes interviews that were recorded between 1973 to 1990 on cassette tapes.
 These analog recordings were digitized by Richard Baysinger and his staff which include student workers and Tom Fine, a professional audio engineer, through his company Tom Fine Audio Services in Brewster, New York.
 A total of 593 interviews have been digitized.

 The digitized oral histories are available in Biblioboard, an online platform.
-To access, click here.
+To learn more about the project and see highlights, CLICK HERE

 The scope of our digitized papers is the Eastern New Mexico region.